ajayrtk/Spark-learning/1-Introduction to Apache Spark.md

 * Default available in shell - variable with name (spark)
 * In application we need to create using Sparksession builder pattern
 ```
+# In Python
+# The entry point into all functionality in Spark is the SparkSession class.
+To create a basic SparkSession, just use SparkSession.builder
 from pyspark.sql import SparkSession

 spark = SparkSession \